salubarshad/dc-dc_buck_converter/README.md

 - Output Voltage Too Low/High: Check the duty cycle and frequency settings of the 555 timer.
 Ensure that the component values match the intended design.
 - Excessive Ripple: Increase the value of the output capacitor (C2) or use a lower ESR capacitor.
 - Simulation Errors: Ensure all component values are correctly placed and there are no open nodes in the schematic.
+- Practical Issues: Ensure all connections are secure and components are correctly oriented.

 # Contact
 For any questions or issues, please contact Salu Barshad at sbarshad7@gmail.com.